msa-em/nanocartography/nanocartography.md

 :::{figure} ./images/image23.tiff
 :name: fig16

-Figure 16: Plotting tip/tilt coordinates for interface analysis.
+Plotting tip/tilt coordinates for interface analysis.
 A TEM (BF) image of a grain boundary is shown in with the angle to the α tilt axis (θ) highlighted (a).
 The trace of the boundary on a tip/tilt diagram (b) illustrates the angular movement (φ) normal to the boundary